nullcount/LN-Analysis/README.md

 To upload a snapshot to another host
 `python3 snapshot.py --remote-write`

+To archive that snapshot in your `archive` folder `python3 snapshot.py --archive`

-Use with [cron](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files/) to get up-to-date snapshots.
+Use with [cron](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files/) to get regular snapshots.

-NOTE: Each subsequent snapshot will be overwritten.
-TODO: Implement a method for collecting historical data.

-### Make Graph

-Run `graphize.py /path/to/graph.json` to greate a [NetworkX](https://networkx.org/) graph from the snapshot.
-This will add a new [pickle](https://wiki.python.org/moin/UsingPickle) to your `jar` directory.

 ### Do Some Analysis!

-In `example_script.py` we show how to load in a pickle for analysis.
+In `example_script.py` we show how to load in a snapshot for analysis.
-The `picklePicker` function will render a menu of saved pickles and allow the user to select which graph to use for this script.